 For tourists who love a bit of history, Croatia has plenty to offer in this department.
 With so much history connected to them, the nation’s fortresses are definitely impressive.

-Here is a selection of 5 fortresses on the Dalmatian coast, built to keep enemies out, we have picked which are worth checking out.
+Here are 7 fortresses on the Dalmatian coast, built to keep enemies out, we have picked which are worth checking out.

 1. Klis Fortress